 There are a number of scholarship options available from UWS and external funding agencies to undertake a PhD project in my lab.
 Please contact me before applying to discuss the suitability of your application and potential projects.

-The APA is only open to domestic students and but UWSPRA and IPRS scholarships are available to international students.
 There are two rounds for application each year – July and October.
-More information on applications can be found on the UWS website here.
+Scholarships are open to domestic and international students.
+More information on applications can be found on the WSU website here.

 Other scholarship options: